 When purchasing a horse, there are several things to look at, price, location, bloodlines, disposition, conformation, and or course lameness.
 Here are some suggestions of things to look for during your search.
 Because every horse purchase and every visit to the same horse is a unique situation, use these ideas and suggestions as a guideline.
 Not rules set in stone.

 Before you start your search for your next partner, you should figure out what you need a horse to do.
 Will it be roping, sorting, hunter/jumper, pleasure riding, trail riding, competition trail, etc.?
 What type of horse knowledge do you have?
-What type of training will your new horse need to have?
+What kind of training will your new horse need to have?
 Will you do the training or have a trainer train it?

 Start the Search

 Now that you have narrowed down your type of horse, your price range, the location you are looking for your horse in, bloodlines, and how well trained your horse needs to be, start looking for your next horse.
 There are several sites on the internet with horses for sale.
 Start looking through different websites, talking to people, and looking at horses that meet your needs.

 Once you find the horse that meets your needs, then set up an appointment to see the horse.